KalyaniGedela9/log-parsing-utility/README.md

 1. **Invalid Arguments**: Displays an error message and exits.
 2. **Conflicting Options**: Prompts the user to resolve conflicts, such as using both `--first` and `--last`.
 3. **Empty Input**: Alerts the user if no log data is provided.

+### Sample Log File
+A sample log file is provided for testing purposes.
+You can find it in the repository under the filename **Sample.log.**
+Use this file to test and explore the functionality of the log parsing utility.